By Admin / September 14, 2021

 3. Connect with drone enthusiasts

 “Don’t be afraid to ask for help.
-For sure, there are people in your area that have more experience than you and it is OK to ask for guidance,” says Malabunga.
+For sure, there are people in your area that have more experience than you and it’s OK to ask for guidance,” says Malabunga.
 In line with this, he also suggests joining groups, organizations, or networks such as the Academy of Model Aeronautics (AMA), Aircraft Owners and Pilots Association (AOPA), Facebook groups, and local drone meets in order to educate yourself and build confidence.

 “We all started small with baby steps and with the passion to learn more about the skill.
 I’m sure that beginner drone flyers/teachers will gain confidence soon and will be flying drones to inspire the next group of young pilots.”